 Physical Therapist's Guide to

-Medial Patellofemoral Ligament Injury
+Medial Patellofemoral Ligament (MPFL) Injury

 The medial patellofemoral ligament (MPFL) helps to keep the kneecap centered along the front of the knee, so that it tracks well during knee movements.
 MPFL injuries typically occur during a forceful traumatic kneecap dislocation.
 This injury is most common among young, active females.
 Depending on the severity of an MPFL injury, treatment may involve surgical reconstruction, followed by physical therapy.
 Physical therapists design treatment programs for individuals with MPFL injuries to help them gently restore their knee strength and function.